-‘Little Women LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos
+‘Little Women: LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos

 — Zack (@QueensIceZ) April 11, 2017

-Just like Briana’s singing dreams made their way onto Little Women LA, it looks like her aspirations to become a famous model may also play out in front of Lifetime viewers.
+Just like Briana’s singing dreams made their way onto Little Women: LA, it looks like her aspirations to become a famous model may also play out in front of Lifetime viewers.
 That is apparently something that Briana Renee wants, considering that she’s already cosigned on the TMZ story.
 Briana posted a screenshot of the story about her sexy modeling photo shoot on Instagram and urged her fans to all go check it out.

-News of Briana Renee’s new modeling photos comes on the same night as a brand new episode of Little Women LA.
+News of Briana Renee’s new modeling photos comes on the same night as a brand new episode of Little Women: LA.
 In it, a sneak peek shows us that Briana and Terra Jole are still feuding pretty hard.
-Remember that Terra was mad at Briana for trying to steal her Dancing With The Stars thunder by telling everyone they asked her to do the show first.
+Remember that Terra was mad at Briana for trying to steal her Dancing With the Stars thunder by telling everyone they asked her to do the show first.

 . @LittleWomenLA‘s @LFM_BrianaRenee will be on #TMZLive today to tell us about becoming a lingerie model. #TMZLive tonight at six on WBCB. pic.twitter.com/HGi1fQ6KBu